DISCERNING READERS

 Review of B. C. Forbes' "Men Who Are Making America"

-Discovering Great American Publishers: Picture of B C Forbes with the spine and front cover images of his book,
+Slide of Discovering Great American Publishers: Picture of B C Forbes with the spine and front cover images of his book,

 In 1916, B. C. Forbes would ask some seven thousand businessmen in America to select, from their peers, fifty individuals from a list of some three hundred names of whom they considered America’s Greatest Businessmen.